sifeddinemeb/yuno/product-vision.md

 # 🧠 Yuno – Product Vision

-**Version:** 1.0
+**Version:** 1.1
-**Date:** June 21, 2025
+**Date:** June 25, 2025
 **Prepared by:** Yuno Core Team

 ---

 ## 🎯 What is Yuno?

-Yuno is **the internet’s first Proof of Mind layer** — a next-gen human verification system that replaces frustrating CAPTCHAs with micro-challenges designed to verify humanness, delight users, and generate high-quality data for training ethical, intelligent AI.
+Yuno is **the internet's first Proof of Mind layer** — a next-gen human verification system that replaces frustrating CAPTCHAs with micro-challenges designed to verify humanness, delight users, and generate high-quality data for training ethical, intelligent AI.

 Yuno turns every bot check into a moment of meaning — a fast, fun, cognitively engaging interaction that transforms digital friction into fuel for the future of artificial intelligence.